-Be it for succession and legacy planning, as philanthropic entities, or for more specific purposes, Ocorian provide full foundation and administration services to create bespoke solutions to meet their clients' specific structuring needs, enabling them to pass on the benefits of their assets in full accordance with their wishes.
+Be it for legacy and succession planning, as philanthropic entities, or for more specific purposes, Ocorian provide full foundation services to create bespoke solutions to meet their clients' specific structuring needs, enabling them to pass on the benefits of their assets in full accordance with their wishes.

 Regardless of the complexity of a foundation's structure, we enable our clients to pass on the benefits of their assets in full accordance with their wishes to ensure their legacy is preserved in accordance with all legal and regulatory requirements.